kenlo94/Titanic_Survival_Analysis/README.md

 Software: Tableau Desktop Public Edition Version 2023.1

 ## Project Objective
-Use the provided data to create a dashboard to tell the best possible data driven story
+### Use the provided data to create a dashboard to tell the best possible data driven story.

 ## Processing and Visualization
 After inspecting the csv file, I connected it to Tableau as an Excel file.